 Advanced exploration of the various methods of painting.
 Emphasis on composition and presentation of acrylic painting projects, but students may choose to work with other media.
 Lab hours required and materials to be purchased.
-Prerequisite: ART 132.
+Prerequisite: Grade of C or higher in ART 132.